wsu-robotics/robotics_club/README.md

 git branch -a *Running this in a git directory will show you ALL of the branches of a repository*

 git checkout [branch] *This will download the files from a branch and switch you to that branch.
 Don't be alarmed when 				it seems like your files are gone.
 They aren't.
 They are just on a different branch which you 				can easily switch back to.*

+***Remember:*** You can use --help after any git command to see the manual for the command.
+They are usually pretty detailed and helpful.